Renewable Energy Sector in Dominica

-Dominica’s Renewable Energy initiatives are central to the nation’s vision of achieving energy independence and sustainability.
-Known as the “Nature Island of the Caribbean“, Dominica leverages its abundant natural resources—geothermal, hydroelectric, solar, and wind energy—to reduce reliance on imported fossil fuels, lower energy costs, and mitigate the impacts of climate change.
-The goal of the Dominica government is to attain 100% renewable energy generation by 2030, positioning Dominica as a leader in sustainable development.
+As energy policy evolves, renewable energy has become one of the key sectors shaping Dominica’s efforts to achieve greater resilience, affordability, and long-term security in its electricity supply.
+Known as the “Nature Island of the Caribbean“, it leverages its abundant natural resources, geothermal, hydroelectric, solar, and wind energy, to reduce reliance on imported fossil fuels, lower energy costs, and mitigate the impacts of climate change.
+The government‘s goal is to attain 100% clean energy generation by 2030, positioning the island as a leader in sustainable development.

-Dominica actively invests in sustainable power projects to achieve its renewable energy goals.
-Central to these efforts are developments in hydroelectric power operated by DOMLEC, geothermal energy exploration, and the adoption of solar and wind technologies, all of which aim to reduce fossil fuel dependence and promote environmental sustainability.
+Dominica actively invests in sustainable power projects to achieve its non-fossil fuel energy goals.
+Central to these efforts are developments in hydroelectric power operated by DOMLEC, geothermal energy exploration, and the adoption of solar and wind technologies, all of which aim to reduce dependence on fossil fuels and promote environmental sustainability.

 Hydroelectric Power and DOMLEC